 Cold and cough remedies often contain several ingredients.
 Some may make you drowsy.
 This may be welcome at bedtime if you have difficulty sleeping with a bronchitis.
 However, do not drive if you are drowsy.
 Some contain paracetamol, so be careful not to take more than the maximum safe dose of paracetamol if you are already taking paracetamol tablets.

 Over-the-counter (OTC) cough and cold medicines should not be given to children aged under 6.
 There is no evidence that they work and they can cause side-effects, such as allergic reactions, effects on sleep, or hallucinations.
-These medicines are available for 6 to 12 year-olds but they are also best avoided in this age group.
+These medicines are available for children aged 6-12 but they are also best avoided in this age group.

 What about antibiotics?